aniou/morfeo/README.md

 There are two additional switches available: ``-d`` and ``-b``.
-First one enables disassembler from the start - second one enables debug for writes and reads on internal bus:
+First one enables disassembler from the start - second one enables debug for writes and reads on internal bus.

 ```shell
 ./c256 -b data/kernel_FMX.hex